Cheng Yaojin: Death

-Cheng Yaojin's tomb

-Cheng Yaojin's tomb is located in the Zhao Mausoleum in present-day Liquan County, Xianyang, Shaanxi.
+Cheng's tomb is located in the Zhao Mausoleum in present-day Liquan County, Xianyang, Shaanxi.
 The tombstone was unearthed in 1986 and bore the heading "Tomb of the Late Lord Cheng, Senior General of Chariots and Cavalry and Duke of Lu of the Great Tang Empire".
 The tombstone was 78 cm long and 15 cm thick.
-Cheng Yaojin's biography was inscribed on the tombstone by Xu Jingzong and contained more than 2,000 hanzis.
+Cheng's biography was inscribed on the tombstone by Xu Jingzong and contained more than 2,000 hanzis.
 There are additional details about his life inscribed on the tombstone that were not recorded in his official biographies in the Old Book of Tang and New Book of Tang.

 In popular culture

 Cheng Yaojin is often depicted in Chinese folklore and popular culture as a somewhat inept and bumbling warrior who sometimes shows up at the right place and right time to save the day.
 There are two popular Chinese sayings related to Cheng Yaojin: